ibm-cloud-docs/discovery-data/train-tooling.md

 If two or more users attempt to train identical queries at the same time, one of the users will overwrite the others.
 {: note}

 You can delete individual training queries by clicking the **Delete** icon.
 If you would like to delete all of the training data in your collection at one time, you must do so using the API.
-See [Delete all training data](https://{DomainName}/discovery-data#delete-all-training-data){: external} for more information.
+For more information, see [Delete all training data](https://{DomainName}/discovery-data#delete-all-training-data){: external}.

 ## Testing and iterating on the relevancy of results
 {: #testing-results}